Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 7. Click on ***Author and deploy*** in the new panel.
 8. Create Linked services:
     1. Create the Azure Storage Linked service:
-        i.
-Click **New Data Store** and choose **Azure Storage**.
+        1. Click **New Data Store** and choose **Azure Storage**.
-	i.
-Replace the content in the editor with the content in [AzureStorageLinkedService.json](resource/AzureDataFactory/AzureStorageLinkedService.json) (available in the resources folder of this git repository).
+	1. Replace the content in the editor with the content in [AzureStorageLinkedService.json](resource/AzureDataFactory/AzureStorageLinkedService.json) (available in the resources folder of this git repository).
-	i.
-Replace "[unique]" with your unique string and "[Key]" with your storage key.
+	1. Replace "[unique]" with your unique string and "[Key]" with your storage key.
-	i.
-Click the up arrow button to deploy this linked service.
+	1. Click the up arrow button to deploy this linked service.
     2. Create the Azure SQL DW Linked service:
-        i.
-Click **New Data Store** and choose **Azure SQL Data Warehouse**.
+        1. Click **New Data Store** and choose **Azure SQL Data Warehouse**.
-	i.
-Replace the content in the editor with the content in [AzureSqlDWLinkedService.json](resource/AzureDataFactory/AzureSqlDWLinkedService.json) (available in the resources folder of this git repository).
+	1. Replace the content in the editor with the content in [AzureSqlDWLinkedService.json](resource/AzureDataFactory/AzureSqlDWLinkedService.json) (available in the resources folder of this git repository).
-	i.
-Replace "[unique]" with your unique string and "[User]" and "[password]" with the values you chose earlier (recorded in the SQL Data Warehouse memo table).
+	1. Replace "[unique]" with your unique string and "[User]" and "[password]" with the values you chose earlier (recorded in the SQL Data Warehouse memo table).
 Note that there are two instances of "[unique]".
-	i.
-Click the up arrow button to deploy this linked service.
+	1. Click the up arrow button to deploy this linked service.
     3. Create the Azure ML Linked Service:
         i.
 Click **New Compute** and choose **Azure ML**.
 	i.
 Replace the content in the editor with the content in [AzureMLLinkedService.json](resource/AzureDataFactory/AzureMLLinkedService.json) (available in the resources folder of this git repository).